-Some would say that transformation in pharmacy will never happen, some that it is overdue; others would say its on the horizon, but most acknowledge that it is here and now!
-We are going to witness a radical and rapid evolution in what community pharmacy looks like and does in the next five years, those who adapt will continue to successfully operate as healthcare providers.
+Some would say that transformation in pharmacy will never happen, some that it is overdue; others would say its on the horizon, but most are witnessing that it is here and now!
+We are going to experience a radical and rapid evolution in what community pharmacy looks like and does in the next five years, those who adapt will continue to successfully operate as healthcare providers.
 In 2009 we looked ahead at what was fairly predictable and being looked for by commissioners.
-That led to the development … [Read more...] about Pharmacy Transformation
+That led to the … [Read more...] about Pharmacy Transformation

 We recently wrote an article for Pharmacy Magazine on why this service is going to be important for community pharmacy in England as an integrated part of the NHS.
 The article can be viewed here. … [Read more...] about The Community Pharmacist Consultation Service